What you need to know to get your general contractor license in Florida

 You will need to pass your state certification exam before submitting your application for a Florida general contractor license.

 There are two types of examination categories:

 Division 1 Categories: This exam is for applicants in the general, building and residential fields and includes three parts: project management, contract administration and business and finance.
 You will need to answer at least 70% of the questions correctly to earn a passing grade.

-Division 2 Categories: This exam is for Class A/B air conditioning, pool/spa servicing, and roofing, and other trades.
+Division 2 Categories: This exam is for Class A/B air conditioning, pool/spa servicing, roofing and other trades.
 It is a two-part exam that covers business and finance and trade knowledge.

 How long does it take to get a general contractor license in Florida?

-Overall, the Florida general contractor license process goes quickly if your application is complete and you pass your exams.
+The Florida general contractor license process can go quickly if your application is complete and you pass your exams.

 It can help to have a Florida construction lawyer look over your application before submitting it to the board to make sure everything is accurate and complete.

 Insurance requirements for Florida general contractors

-General contractor applicants are required to show they have general liability insurance (a.k.a. public liability and property damage insurance) and workers’ compensation insurance if they have employees.
+General contractor applicants in Florida are required to show they have general liability insurance and workers’ compensation insurance if they have employees.

-Your business insurance in Florida will need to cover the following amount set by the Florida licensing board:
+Your business insurance in Florida will need to cover the following policy limits set by the Florida licensing board:

 General and building contractors: $300,000 public liability, $50,000 property damage